AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 **This will be a public deployment that external companies providing proving infrastructure can use.**

 ### Stress Tests

 We will have a series of scenarios that we will run on the network to test its performance.

 **It remains to be seen if we will run these tests on the public deployment or a separate deployment.**

-We will run these scenarios across a range of parameters (number of sequencers, number of provers, slot duration) to assess the network's performance profile.
+We will run these scenarios across a range of parameters (number of nodes, validators, provers, slot duration, epoch duration) to assess the network's performance profile.

-Scenarios will include:
+#### Basic Scenarios

+We will want to determine the network's performance with various configurations under normal conditions:

 - Sustained high TPS
 - Burst TPS

-- Sustained load with a sequencer offline
+#### Adverse Scenarios

+We will also simulate conditions such as:

+- Nodes, Validators, Proposers, Provers:
-- Sustained load with a prover offline
+  - Going offline
-- Sustained load with a sequencer submitting invalid blocks
+  - Throttle compute / io / network
+  - Ignore some requests (censorship)
+    - Nodes not dispersing transactions
+    - Validators ignoring some attestation requests
+    - Proposers ignore some user transactions
+    - Provers ignoring some proof requests

+- DoS attacks on specific nodes, e.g.:
+  - sending a large number of requests to a node with in/valid data
+  - trying to trick the network into making a large number of requests to a node

+#### Metrics

-Some key metrics will be:
+Some key metrics across all scenarios will be:
 - Time for the proposer to advance their world state based on the Pending Chain
 - Time for the proposer to prepare a block
 - Time for the proposer to collect signatures